 The hypothetical returns and hypothetical payouts on the notes shown above do not reflect fees or expenses that would be associated with any sale in the secondary market.
-If these fees and expenses were included, the hypothetical returns and hypothetical payouts shown above would
+If these fees and expenses were included, the hypothetical total returns and payouts shown above would likely be lower.